-Under the ACA, the LGHIB cannot rescind your coverage once you are covered under the LGHIP unless you perform an act, practice, or omission that constitutes fraud, or unless you make an intentional misrepresentation of material fact as prohibited by the terms of the LGHIP.
-The LGHIB must provide at least 30 days' advance written notice to each participant who would be affected before coverage may be rescinded.
+Under the ACA, Local Gov cannot rescind your coverage once you are covered under the LGHIP unless you perform an act, practice, or omission that constitutes fraud, or unless you make an intentional misrepresentation of material fact as prohibited by the terms of the LGHIP.
+Local Gov must provide at least 30 days' advance written notice to each participant who would be affected before coverage may be rescinded.